GUI Style

 UIFlatButton(style=new_style)

-This default style will be used if no other style is provided within the constructor.
-The default style looks like this:
+This default style will be used if no other style is provided when creating an instance of the class.

 class UIFlatButton(UIInteractiveWidget, UIStyledWidget, UITextWidget):